-about a family consisting of a single father (Professor Alan Aisling) with two daughters, ages 9 (Cassie) and 15 (Miranda), who, after escaping an attack by Trolls in the real world, end up going on a journey in a fantasy world.
+Made-for-TV Movie about a family consisting of a single father, Professor Alan Aisling (Beau Bridges), with two daughters, nine year old Cassie and fifteen year old Miranda, who, after escaping an attack by Trolls in the real world, end up going on a journey in a fantasy world.
 They find out they are involved in a prophecy involving Trolls taking over a fantasy world.
-Naturally, this family are the chosen ones
+Naturally, this family are the chosen ones.

 This movie contains examples of:

-- Adaptation Distillation - Removed from the book are gremlins and harpies who rode aboard the ship, making it very crowded.
+- Adaptation Distillation: Removed from the book are gremlins and harpies who rode aboard the ship, making it grow very crowded.
 They played no actual role in the plot anyway.
 Alan Aisling's character was cleaned up a bit, by removing a major character flaw.
 The time period was changed from the 19th century to modern times.

-- Beauty Is Never Tarnished - Handled in a "tarnished in an aeshetically pleasing way".
+- Beauty Is Never Tarnished: It's tarnished "in an aesthetically pleasing way".
 Miranda later gets bruised and cut, and looks visibly damaged and hurt, but it still looks attractive on her.

-- Chosen One - The prophecy says... "a man of learning and two beautiful maidens" will free the land.
-That must mean Alan Aisling (a college professor) and his daughters.
+- Chosen One: The prophecy says "a man of learning and two beautiful maidens" will free the land.
+That must mean Alan Aisling (a college professor) and his daughters, of course.

 - Gorgeous Gorgon: Canadian actress and former model Kira Clavell plays Medusa.
 Aside from having CGI snakes for hair, she's pretty much a gorgeous eurasian lady.

-- Kid Hero - and Parent Hero too!
-The family that goes on adventures consists of a 9-year-old, 15-year-old and a college professor.
+- Kid Hero: Parent Hero, too!
+The family that goes adventuring consists of a 9-year-old, 15-year-old and a college professor.

 - Made-for-TV Movie

-- Taken for Granite - Medusa attempts this on one of the trolls, but accidentally hits one of the other charactres.
+- Taken for Granite: Medusa attempts this on one of the trolls, but accidentally hits one of the other characters.
 Which ends up causing another sub-quest: undoing the effect.